oookevin53/Clever_Capsaicin/README.md

 1. A challenge I came across when cleaning the data was the ingredients section had different names for the same ingredient.
 An example of this would be the infamous ghost pepper.
 The ghost pepper is also known as bhuk jolokia.
 Another example is the hatch chile pepper.
 While some would argue the following are different because of the location they're grown, for the purpose of this project, hatch chiles are synonymous with Anaheim peppers or New Mexico chiles.
 2. The world of hot sauce is a very niche market.
 IMBD exists for movies reviews and Yelp for restaurant reviews, however, there isn't a single source with abundant user data for hot sauce.
 3. How do you evaluate the performance of a recommender system?
-Unlike some other machine learning models, there aren't necessarily true values to compare the outputs of the system.
+Unlike some other machine learning models, there aren't necessarily true values to compare the outputs of the system with.
 What does it really mean to have a correct or incorrect recommendation?
 4. The biggest challenge a recommender system faces is the "Cold Start Problem."
     * How do recommender systems handle new users?
     * What about new items?